printfuck/borg-central/README.md

 ## Mysql & MariaDB

-Dumps databases inside docker containers from `mariadb` or `mysql` repos on dockerhub
+Dumps databases inside docker containers of `mariadb` or `mysql` images from dockerhub

 ### Usage